combinators/expression-problem/README.md

 In this project, we explore a number of such solutions.
 Our concern is not with the individual solutions to the Expression Problem (of which there are many), but rather the engineering of these.
 We provide an alternative, namely, to regenerate all code after modifying the domain.

+## Installation

+Once you have cloned this repository (branch `originalPrototype`) you will need to make sure that you have a working Scala Built Tool (SBT) installation.
+You should have a working JDK installation that is `1.8` and `11`; it should also work with JDK `17`.

+On a Windows PC, for example, you would issue the following commands.
+Note that to eliminate spaces in the Path names, use the old DOS-style option to replace "Program Files (x86)" with either progra~2 or progra~1, if the path to your JDK installation contains spaces.

+Once SBT is running, you can launch the language-specific server that will be the host for different approaches in that language.

+<pre><code>
+<b style='color:#5FCA1C'>></b> set %JAVA_HOME%=c:\progra~2\java\jdk1.8.0_161
+<b style='color:#5FCA1C'>></b> sbt
+<b style='color:#5FCA1C'>sbt:expression-problem></b> compile
+</code></pre>

+Alternative, you could launch `sbt` with the command line argument to choose the desired JVM to use:

+<pre><code>
+<b style='color:#5FCA1C'>></b> sbt --java-home="C:/Progra~2/Java/jdk1.8.0_161/"
+<b style='color:#5FCA1C'>sbt:expression-problem></b> compile
+</code></pre>

+This will properly compile all code

+At this point, you can now request different EP approaches to generate code in Java that contain implementations for the Math Domain.

 Let's start with a language for a simple form of arithmetic expressions.
-We first model the domain using Scala in [BaseDomain](src/main/scala/example/expression/domain/BaseDomain.scala):
+We first model the domain using Scala in BaseDomain:

 ```
 trait BaseDomain {